CartoDB/carto-selfhosted-helm/README.md

 - Kubernetes 1.12+
 - Helm 3.1.0
+- (Optional) PV provisioner support in the underlying infrastructure.
+Required only for non-production deployment without external and managed databases (Postgres and Redis).

-Currently the only Kubernetes that have been tested are EKS, GKE and AKS.
+~~Currently the only Kubernetes that have been tested are EKS, GKE and AKS.~~

 #### Setup a Kubernetes Cluster